-TruCluster Server Version 5.1 is a highly integrated synthesis of Tru64TM UNIX software, AlphaServerTM systems, and storage devices that operate as a single virtual system.
+TruCluster Server Version 5.1A is a highly integrated synthesis of the Compaq Tru64TM UNIX operating system software, AlphaServerTM systems, and storage devices that operate as a single virtual system.
 Members of the cluster can share resources, data storage, and clusterwide file systems under a single security and management domain, yet they can boot or shut down independently without disrupting the cluster's services to clients.